 How to Stew Shrimp

 Camarones guisados are fabulous on their own, straight out of the pot!
-They are also really fabulous served over a bed of white or brown rice.
+They are also really fabulous served over a bed of white or brown rice and also paired with fresh bread.

 That said, if you want the full island experience, try your stewed shrimp with a traditional plantain dish.